mdhender/wraith/README.md

 for instructions on installing and configuring the Wraith server.

 # Influences
-Wraith draws inspiration from Far Horizons, Empyrean Challenge, and The Campaign for North America.
+Wraith draws inspiration from Far Horizons, Empyrean Challenge, and The Campaign for North Africa.